 And you need a lot of coffee to get this done.
-This article can help ANYONE with their website large or small, but non-profits in have specific needs when it comes to donation and funding, so the use scenario can be a bit different.
-If your website is not helping your non-profit ’s goals and missions, maybe it’s time for a change.
+This article can help ANYONE with their website large or small, but non-profit websites have specific needs when it comes to donation and funding, so the use scenario can be a bit different.
+If your non-profit website is not helping your goals and missions, maybe it’s time for a change.

 - What do we want our website to do?

 - Does it help you reach the goals of your non-profit?

 - Does it do what you want it to do?

 - Google analytics: Tells you how much traffic comes to your website, where the traffic come from

 - Do you get registrations for events (virtual or in person?)

 - Do you get donations?

 - Do you get press?